Sommarøy: Time

 On the island of Sommarøy, the sun does not set from 18 May to 26 July, a full 69 days.
 This is then followed by long polar nights from November to January, when the sun does not rise at all due to the location north of the Arctic Circle.

 In June 2019, Innovation Norway conducted a marketing campaign – called fake news by some – claiming that local inhabitants wanted Sommarøy to declare itself as the world's first time-free zone and had petitioned the Norwegian government to abolish civil time on the island.
 The story was covered in more than 1650 articles which potentially reached up to 1.2 billion people.
-The value of this coverage was estimated at 11.4 million USD, whereas Innovation Norway spent less than 60,000 USD on the campaign.
+The value of this coverage was estimated at 11.4 million USD, compared to the less than US$60,000 Innovation Norway spent on the campaign.